andreabonvini/Notes/Advanced_Signals/Questions.md

   Why are we interested in this?
 Well, spike train is a series of events, so we can define the joint density of a spike train.

   Joint probability density can be written as a product of conditional *Bernoulli* probabilities in terms of the conditional intensity function.
 At each moment in time we might have or not a spike.
-The probability of having a spike is $p$ and the probability of not having a spike is $1-p$ , in the following formulation $n_t$ is $1$ if a spike has been observed in our dataset and is $0$ otherwise:
+The probability of having a spike is $p​$ and the probability of not having a spike is $1-p​$ , in the following formulation $n_t​$ is $1​$ if a spike has been observed in our dataset and is $0​$ otherwise:
   $$
   \prod_{j=1}^{k}Pr(n_t|H_t) = \prod_{j=1}^{k}\left[\lambda(t|H_t)\Delta\right]^{n_t}\left[1-\lambda(t|H_t)\Delta\right]^{1-n_t}
   $$